-The Mirror of Enigmas: Chance, the Universe, and the Fragility of Knowing Who We Are
+The Mirror of Enigmas: Chance, the Universe, and the Fragile Loveliness of Knowing Who We Are

 By Maria Popova

 It takes a great sobriety of spirit to know your own depths — and your limits.
 It takes a special grandeur of spirit to know the limits of your self-knowledge.

 A recent brush with those limits reminded me of a short, stunning essay by Jorge Luis Borges (August 24, 1899–June 14, 1986) titled “The Mirror of Enigmas,” found in his Labyrinths (public library) — the 1962 collection of stories, essays, and parables that gave us his timeless parable of the divided self and his classic refutation of time.

 Titling the essay after St. Paul’s famous cryptic statement Videmus nunc per speculum in aenigmate — loosely translated as We now see through a mirror, enigmatically — Borges considers the tribe of thinkers who have perched their efforts to reconcile knowledge and mystery, the scientific and the spiritual, on the assumption that “the history of the universe — and in it our lives and the most tenuous detail of our lives — has an incalculable, symbolical value.”
 With his characteristic poetic precision, he condenses this common and somewhat tired hypothesis: